 Staff

-Lucia Brown (she/her) is the director of community engagement for the Feminist Press.
+Lucia Brown (she/her) is the director of digital strategy and community impact for the Feminist Press.
 A proud former FP intern, Lucia also manages our apprenticeship program.
 She is a graduate of Ithaca College where she studied international communications and gender studies. lucia[at]feministpress[dot]org.

-Tyler Kristin Hubbert (she/her) is the publicity and events coordinator at the Feminist Press.
+Tyler Kristin Hubbert (she/her) is the publicity, communications, and events manager at the Feminist Press.
 A New Jersey native, she is a graduate of The College of New Jersey where she studied English literature, publishing, and women's, gender, and sexuality studies.
 Before beginning at FP Tyler spent five years working in academic publishing at Princeton University Press.
 An avid traveler, Tyler is drawn to works in translation.
 Particularly from French, a language she is currently trying to learn. tyler[at]feministpress.org.

 Alicia Lim (she/her) plays a key role in overseeing FP’s daily activities as director of operations.
 She works closely with staff and the Board to ensure the successful execution of FP’s mission and strategic goals.
 Alicia entered the independent publishing world by way of working at indie bookstores and has over a decade of experience working in mission-driven art and tech spaces.
 A lifelong champion of artists and creators, she believes in the power of creative work to connect people and empower communities to create social change. alicia[at]feministpress[dot]org.

-Kameel Mir is an associate editor at the Feminist Press.
-She is a graduate of the University of Georgia and holds an MFA in Fiction from Brooklyn College.
+Kameel Mir is editor & rights associate at the Feminist Press.
+She is a graduate of the University of Georgia and holds an MFA in fiction from Brooklyn College.
 She has worked in the book business and literary space in various capacities for the past six years.
-In her spare time, she writes fiction and cultural criticism, pieces of which have been published in Lux Magazine, HAD, Scalawag, and The New Inquiry.
+In her spare time, she writes fiction and cultural criticism, pieces of which have been published in Lux magazine, HAD, Scalawag, and The New Inquiry.
 She loves to read the best prose she can find and organize for socialist causes when she can, and she hopes to soon relearn the piano and resume her study of languages (namely Arabic and her native Bengali). kameel[at]feministpress[dot]org.

-Rachel Page (she/her) is the managing editor and development coordinator at the Feminist Press.
+Rachel Page (she/her) is the senior managing editor at the Feminist Press.
 She is a graduate of Columbia University, where she studied English and ethnic studies. rachel[at]feministpress[dot]org.

-Drew Stevens (he/him) is the art director at the Feminist Press.
+Drew Stevens (he/him) is the senior art director at the Feminist Press.
 He joined the Feminist Press staff in 2008.
-Hailing from Louisville, Kentucky, he has lived in New York for over 20 years and has been designing books for over 25.
+Hailing from Louisville, Kentucky, he has lived in New York for over twenty years and has been designing books for over twenty-five.
 Some of his book designs can be viewed on his website studiodrew.nyc. drew[at]feministpress[dot]org.

-Jeanne Thornton started working in publishing at Seven Stories Press in 2008, and she has worked with Berghahn Books, Stacked Deck Press, Greenleaf Book Group, and as the copublisher of Instar Books.
-She is the author of Summer Fun (winner of the Lambda Literary Award for Transgender Fiction), as well as The Black Emerald, The Dream of Doctor Bantam, and the forthcoming A/S/L, and the coeditor of We’re Still Here: An All-Trans Comics Anthology.
+Jeanne Thornton is the editorial director at the Feminist Press.
+Jeanne started working in publishing at Seven Stories Press in 2008, and she has worked with Berghahn Books, Stacked Deck Press, Greenleaf Book Group, and as the copublisher of Instar Books.
+She is the author of Summer Fun (winner of the Lambda Literary Award for Transgender Fiction), as well as The Black Emerald, The Dream of Doctor Bantam, and A/S/L, and she is the coeditor of We’re Still Here: An All-Trans Comics Anthology.
 Her writing has appeared in n+1, WIRED, Harper’s Bazaar, Evergreen Review, Epiphany, and other places.
 She maintains a website at jeannethornton.com. jeanne[at]feministpress[dot]org.

 ABOUT OUR PORTRAITS